pranjalsharma14/PromptForge-AI-Prompt-Optimization-System/output-test-1.md

 Secure Your Spot & Future-Proof Your Career Today

-Evaluation – Version 1
+EVALUATION VERSION - 1
-What Worked Well
+(What Worked Well):

-The introduction is clear and beginner-friendly.
+1. The introduction is clear and beginner-friendly.
 It immediately explains what the course is about without using complicated terms.

-The bullet sections are well structured and easy to skim.
+2. The bullet sections are well structured and easy to skim.
 This makes it suitable for landing page formatting.

-The emotional hook about AI replacing people creates urgency, which is effective.
+3. The emotional hook about AI replacing people creates urgency, which is effective.

-What Feels Slightly Weak
+(What Feels Slightly Weak):

-The tone feels a little too polished and generic in some places.
+1. The tone feels a little too polished and generic in some places.
 It sounds like typical AI marketing copy rather than something written by a real instructor.

-There are no real-world examples or statistics to build authority.
+2. There are no real-world examples or statistics to build authority.

-The CTA at the end is clear but not very compelling.
+3. The CTA at the end is clear but not very compelling.
 It could feel more urgent or specific.

-Overall Rating
+Overall Rating:

-Content Quality: 8/10
+1. Content Quality: 8/10
-Human Tone: 6.5/10
+2. Human Tone: 6.5/10
-SEO Strength: 6/10
+3. SEO Strength: 6/10
-Conversion Potential: 7/10
+4. Conversion Potential: 7/10

 This version is strong structurally but needs more personality and authority signals.